 Non-native vegetation will be removed using the most efficient method as determined by the site conditions.
 Removal may occur regularly in the first year and may consists of using mechanized equipment, hand tools and/or herbicide spraying.
 Herbicides may be applied to control an instance where there is an aggressive and extensive weed invasion on site.
 Cover and density of non-native grass species within the revegetation area shall be no greater than the baseline and in comparable surrounding lands that have not been disturbed by the project.
 For non-native species other than non-native grasses (i.e. Saharan mustard, Russian thistle, etc.), no areas will be allowed to have more than 10 percent non-native invasive species ground cover.
-Due to the surrounding areas of non-native grasses and wind-blown seeds, it is not achievable to reduce these non-native grasses to 10% levels.
-However, weed control application of herbicides would reduce non-native grasses.

 If inspections reveal that non-native invasive species are becoming or have become established on site, then removal will be initiated.
 Inspections shall be made in conjunction with revegetation monitoring.

 Reports of inspections and weed control implementation shall be part of the annual revegetation monitoring and kept on file by the operator.